temporalio/documentation/docs/glossary.md

 #### [Global Namespace](/namespaces#global-namespace)

-A Global Namespace is a Namespace that duplicates data from an active [Cluster](#temporal-cluster) to a standby Cluster using [Multi-Cluster Replication](#multi-cluster-replication), keeping both Namespaces in sync.
+A Global Namespace is a Namespace that duplicates data from an active [Temporal Service](#temporal-cluster) to a standby Service using the replication to keep both Namespaces in sync.
 Global Namespaces are designed to respond to service issues like network congestion.
 When service to the primary Cluster is compromised, a [Failover](#failover) transfers control from the active to the standby cluster.